 DIVIDE & FLORISSANT

-Woodland Park, 20 minutes northwest of Colorado Springs, has been a growing hotspot for vacation rentals for years.
-And Divide & Florissant are just west of Woodland Park.
-Tucked into aspens and pine trees, these town offer the ultimate in mountain getaway cabins.
+Just 45 minutes northwest of Colorado Springs, Divide & Florissant are growing hotspots for vacation rentals.
+(Some people know of Woodland Park, the biggest town northwest of the Springs, and these are just down the road.)
+Tucked into aspens and pine trees, these towns offer the ultimate in mountain getaway cabins.
 Wraparound decks and hot tubs are in high demand from travelers, and you can capitalize on those desires.

 Both towns get an "A" rating from AirDNA, the STR analytics firm that ranks markets.
 It's not hard to see why.
 Amazing mountain views and still relative proximity to the city life in Colorado Springs makes these great towns for a profitable vacation rental.

 Not every successful vacation rental needs to be in the mountains.
 More tourists travel to Denver than any other area of the state.
 Unfortunately for STR investors, Denver's Airbnb laws are super strict.
 But Wheat Ridge is a five minute drive from two of Denver's hottest areas, and the city allows for Airbnb investment properties

 There's a reason Wheat Ridge is the only city in the Denver metro area that has an "A" rating from AirDNA.

 If you buy on the east side of Wheat Ridge, you're a stone's throw from Highlands Square shops and restaurants along 32nd, and you're equally as close to Tennyson Street in the Berkeley neighborhood with its bars, boutiques and restaurants.
 Both areas are home to some of Denver's hottest real estate.

 If you buy on the west side of Wheat Ridge, you're right by Golden and it's quaint downtown and right by Red Rocks Amphitheatre and all the hiking and mountain biking available in the foothills.